imagov/keycloak/README.md

 Since you already have a Keycloak environment configured and the gem already installed, the next step is to define how the application will authenticate.
 Keycloak works with key authentication protocols, such as OpenID Connect, Oauth 2.0 and SAML 2.0, integrating system access through Single-Sign On, and can also provide access to <b>LDAP</b> or <b>Active Directory</b> users.

-When you register a realm and also a Client in your Keycloak environment, you can download the Client installation file into the root folder of the application so that gem gets the information it needs to interact with Keycloak.
+When you register a realm and also a Client in your Keycloak environment, you can download the Client installation file into the `config` folder of the application so that gem gets the information it needs to interact with Keycloak.
 To download this, simply access your Client's registry, click the <b>Installation</b> tab, select <b>Keycloak OIDC JSON</b> in the <b>Format option</b> field and click <b>Download</b>.
 If your application does not only work with a specific client (application server for APIs, for example), then you can tell what is the realm that gem will interact in the `keycloak.rb` configuration file.

 Gem has a main module called <b>Keycloak</b>.
 Within this module there are three other modules: <b>Client</b>, <b>Admin</b> and <b>Internal</b>.